Smartling/api-scripts/README.md

 Quick start
 -----------

-Update bash/settings.sh with your API key and Project ID and select the API service URL to use.
+Update bash/settings.sh file with your Project ID and API Key that can be found on the Smartling Dashboard's API settings page (https://dashboard.smartling.com/settings/api.htm).

+By default scripts use the File API service on Production.
+If you would like to use our Sandbox instead please change API service URL setting in bash/settings.sh.

 Bug tracker